 Dental care for Seniors: Unique Challenges and Solutions

-I. Common Dental Challenges for Seniors
+I. Understanding Common Dental Problems in Seniors

 As we age, our dental health needs evolve, and seniors often face unique oral challenges, including common issues such as gum disease, tooth decay, dry mouth, and tooth loss.
 Let’s have a closer look: